-When you are laid off from a job and receive severance pay, it can impact your unemployment benefits.
+When you are laid off from a job and receive a severance package, it can impact your unemployment benefits.
 Severance is typically a lump-sum or regular payment given to employees by some companies when they terminate employment.

 Generally speaking, employers are not legally required to give severance pay, even after a layoff.
 However, many choose to do so to maintain goodwill among departing employees.

 As a recently laid-off employee, you’d probably be pretty glad to learn that your soon-to-be former employer offered a severance package.
 However, it’s important to know how severance works, in order to reduce the chances of financial surprises down the road.
 It’s not exactly the same as receiving your regular paycheck.

 For example, you’ll need to pay taxes on your severance, whether you receive it in a lump sum or at regular intervals, just as you pay taxes on your standard paycheck.

 How Severance Pay Affects Unemployment

 Different states have different policies regarding severance, and whether your pay will affect unemployment benefits depends on state law.

 In New York, if you continue to receive the exact same benefits you received while working, you would not be eligible for unemployment—in most cases.
 You might be eligible to claim unemployment benefits if your weekly severance pay is less than the maximum weekly unemployment insurance rate.